mlcommons/ck/cm/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-green)](https://github.com/mlcommons/ck/tree/master/cm)

-We have developed the CM toolkit to make existing DevOps and MLOps more portable, interoperable, deterministic, reusable and reproducible with minimal or no changes to existing projects!
+We have developed the Collective Mind toolkit (CM aka CK2) to make existing DevOps and MLOps more portable, interoperable, deterministic, reusable and reproducible with minimal or no changes to existing projects!